Visit Avantis Investors

 Find out why our financial consultants say financial planning is for all ages.

 Financial needs are specific to each person and will grow and change as you age.
 What about right now?
 Do you need a financial plan?
-Financial Consultants Jonathan Belay, Rachel McLain and Don Thomas discuss financial planning and what you may need based on your generation.
+Financial consultants Jonathan Belay, Rachel McLain and Don Thomas discuss financial planning and what you may need based on your age or generation.

 What’s My Generation?

-Gen Zers and millennials indicate they most likely need advice, but are they asking for it?
-Not so much, with only around 30% of those generations seeking it out.
-However, if your parents work with a financial professional, you may be more likely to do so, say our consultants.
+Gen Zers are the least likely to seek professional advice (27%), while closer to half of other generations reported consulting a professional.1 However, if your parents work with a financial professional, you may be more likely to do so, say our consultants.

-A family connection may also be a good way to get started, as many millennials say they haven’t sought financial advice because they don’t know how to find an advisor that suits them.2
+A family connection may also be a good way to get started, as many people may not be sure how to find an advisor that suits them.

 Does Every Age Need a Financial Plan?

-Yes.
-But it will look different based on your generation.
-For older Gen Xers and baby boomers, your plan will focus on retirement—accumulating as much as you can, planning for the retirement income you need and how you will manage your finances and investments in retirement.
+Yes, with some differences.
+For older Gen Xers and baby boomers, your plan will focus on retirement—accumulating as much as you can, planning for the retirement income you need and understanding how you will manage your finances and investments in retirement.

 Financial planning will be about specific topics for those getting ready to transition to retirement.
 “Those include when you will claim your Social Security benefits and your drawdown strategy, among others,” says Rachel.